 The survey study area will include the mine site and project roads, plus a 100 m buffer.
 If a breeding pond is identified within 100 m of a project road, then the survey area will include a 500 m section along the road adjacent to the breeding pond.

-- Mortality monitoring will include road-based surveys in the 500 m section of the road adjacent to the breeding pond. - Surveys will occur twice per year, during spring when adults move to breeding ponds and during July when toadlets are dispersing from breeding ponds. - The survey crew will consist of a wildlife biologist with experience conducting amphibian surveys and a field assistant. - Ground searches will be conducted during the day to identify dead toads or toadlets.
-Methods will include having the survey walk the road section looking for any toad or toadlet mortalities. - Monitoring of mortality on roads will occur each year the Project is active during construction, operations, and closure when there is a known breeding site within 100 m of a Project road.
+- Mortality monitoring will include road-based surveys in the 500 m section of the road adjacent to the breeding pond. - Surveys will occur twice per year, during spring when adults move to breeding ponds and during July when toadlets are dispersing from breeding ponds.
+Road-based surveys will be completed across multiple days (i.e., minimum of 2 days) during each of the spring and July surveys. - The survey crew will consist of a wildlife biologist with experience conducting amphibian surveys and a field assistant. - Ground searches will be conducted during the day to identify dead toads or toadlets.
+Methods will include having the survey walk the road section looking for any toad or toadlet mortalities. - Monitoring of mortality on roads will occur each year the Project is active during Construction, Operations, and Closure when there is a known breeding site within 100 m of a Project road.